raylib-extras/extras-cpp/README.md

 Useful comonents for use the [Raylib](https://www.raylib.com/) library (C++ language version).

 # Building
-raylib-extras is setup to use premake to generate static libraries and examples for Visual Studio 2019.
-Premake can also be used to generate makefiles for linux.
-Each of the extras can be used as a static library, or by direclty including the files into your game project.
+raylib-extras is setup to use premake to generate static libraries and examples for Visual Studio 2022 and makefiles for gcc on linux/mac OS and mingw on windows.

-If you wish to use premake, you will need to download the Premake5 executable for your platform from. https://premake.github.io/download
+The system is based on game-premake and will download raylib for you.
+Please see https://github.com/raylib-extras/game-premake for more info.

 # Components
 raylib-extras is broken up into modular components.
 Most components are designed to be used standalone.